xitu/gold-miner/TODO1/understanding-service-workers-and-caching-strategies.md

 Service workers are like Javascript workers and have no interaction with the DOM or web pages.
 They run on a different thread and can access the DOM through the **postMessage** API.
 If you are planning on building, progressive web apps then you should possess a good understanding of the service workers and the caching strategies.

-> **Note-** Service workers are not web workers.
+> **Note** Service workers are not web workers.
 Web workers are scripts that run on a different thread to perform load intensive calculations so that the main event loop is not blocked and does not cause a slow UI.

 ---

-Tip: Use **[Bit](https://github.com/teambit/bit)** to ****reuse and sync components between apps.
+Tip: Use **[Bit](https://github.com/teambit/bit)** to reuse and sync components between apps.
 Share components as a team to build together, and build multiple apps faster with components.
 [**Component Discovery and Collaboration · Bit**
-**Bit is where developers share components and collaborate to build amazing software together.
-Discover components shared…**bit.dev](https://bit.dev/)
+Bit is where developers share components and collaborate to build amazing software together.
+Discover components shared…bit.dev](https://bit.dev/)

 ![Example: React spinners with Bit- choose, play, install](https://cdn-images-1.medium.com/max/2000/1*Yhkh7jbS5Mx9uP96Y88pZg.gif)